ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Core Modules of

-\toun operates through a set of core components designed for comprehensive tool management.
-Its capabilities include Tool Discover to discover new tools and Tool Manager to integrate tools into \toun, a Tool Finder to search for suitable options from over 600 candidates based on user requirements, and a Tool Caller for execution.
-For complex tasks, the Tool Composer assembles multiple tools into a new, composite workflow.
-The Tool Optimizer utilizes a built-in multi-agent system to refine tool specifications, ensuring they better align with the tool's actual behavior.
+\toun organizes the ecosystem into six modules for tool management.
+Tool Manager integrates tools into \toun through local and remote registration.
+Tool Finder searches for suitable options from over 2,700 candidates based on user requirements.
+Tool Caller executes tools with validated arguments and structured returns.
+For complex tasks, Tool Composer assembles multiple tools into workflows.
+Tool Discoverer generates new tools from natural language descriptions.
+Tool Optimizer refines tool descriptions through iterative testing and feedback.